stephaneleonard/TrustUp-App-test/README.md

 Test for the TrustUp app as a demo

 # Flutter version
-Tested on Flutter 2.2.2 with non-nullable enabled.
+Tested on Flutter  main channel currently on 2.2.3 with non-nullable enabled.

 # How to Use